Chapter 5: Prenatal Development

 Anoxia and Hypoxia

 One of the leading causes of infant brain damage is lack of oxygen shortly after birth.
 Hypoxia occurs when the infant is deprived of an adequate amount of oxygen, leading to mild to moderate brain damage.
-Apoxia occurs when the infant undergoes a total lack of oxygen, which can lead to severe brain damage.
+Anoxia occurs when the infant undergoes a total lack of oxygen, which can lead to severe brain damage.
 This lack of oxygen is typically caused by umbilical cord problems, birth canal problems, blocked airways, and placenta abruption.
 Both hypoxia and anoxia can lead to cerebral palsy and a host of other medical disorders.